World Bowl XIII

 World Bowl XIII, officially known as Yello Strom World Bowl XIII, was NFL Europe's 2005 championship game.
 It was played at the LTU arena in Düsseldorf, Germany on June 11, 2005.
 In this match-up, the 6–4 Amsterdam Admirals got back to the World Bowl after losing in World Bowl III and spending nearly a decade being on the outside.
-Now, they had a chance to dig deep and win big.
 Their opponent for the match-up was the Berlin Thunder, who were coming off their best year (9–1 and a victory in World Bowl XII) and made it back to the World Bowl with a 7–3 record, hoping to defend their title.
-35,134 fans were in attendance for the fight.
+Officially, 35,134 fans were in attendance for the fight.
 After many years of suffering, the Admirals won their first World Bowl title by stripping the defending champion Thunder of their title, by a final score of 27–21.
-Taking home MVP honors was Admirals QB Kurt Kittner, who went 15 of 28 for 239 yards with 2 touchdowns and no interceptions.
+Taking home most valuable player honors was Admirals QB Kurt Kittner, who went 15 of 28 for 239 yards with two touchdowns and no interceptions.